TIBCOSoftware/snappydata/README.md

 ## Before the Quick starts: passwordless ssh

 The quick start scripts use ssh to start up various processes.
-You can install ssh on ubuntu with sudo apt-get install ssh. ssh comes packaged with Mac OSX.
+You can install ssh on ubuntu with `sudo apt-get install ssh`. ssh comes packaged with Mac OSX.
 Enabling passwordless ssh is the easiest way to work with SnappyData.

-On OSX:
+**On OSX:**

 First, make sure ssh is enabled by going to:

 `System Preferences -> Sharing` and enabling `Remote Login`